-- the preparation and fair presentation of the company and group financial statements in accordance with generally accepted accounting practice in New Zealand (being New Zealand Equivalents to International Financial Reporting Standards) and International Financial Reporting Standards; - implementing necessary internal control to enable the preparation of a set of Company and Group financial statements that is fairly presented and free from material misstatement, whether due to fraud or error; and - assessing the ability to continue as a going concern.
+- the preparation and fair presentation of the Company and Group financial statements in accordance with generally accepted accounting practice in New Zealand (being New Zealand Equivalents to International Financial Reporting Standards issued by the New Zealand Accounting Standards Board) and International Financial Reporting Standards; - implementing necessary internal control to enable the preparation of a set of Company and Group financial statements that is free from material misstatement, whether due to fraud or error; and - assessing the ability to continue as a going concern.
 This includes disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless they either intend to liquidate or to cease operations or have no realistic alternative but to do so.

-× L Auditor's responsibilities for the audit of the company and group financial statements
+× Auditor's responsibilities for the audit of the Company and Group financial statements